AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 * You must be running Experience Manager 6.5 with Service Pack 6.5.4.0 or later in Dynamic Media - Scene7 mode.
 * This large upload feature is only supported for [*Managed Services*](https://business.adobe.com/products/experience-manager/managed-services.html) customers.
-* Be sure that your Experience Manager instance is configured with Amazon S3 or Microsoft® Azure Blob storage.
+* Be sure that your Experience Manager instance is configured with Amazon S3 or Microsoft&reg; Azure Blob storage.

    >[!NOTE]
    >